Frequently Asked Questions

 Students under the age of 18

-Students under the age of 18 will need to have their parent or guardian’s signature on both the New York State Motorcycle Safety Program and Covid Release, Waiver and Indemnification forms.
+Students under the age of 18 will need to have their parent or guardian’s signature on the New York State Motorcycle Safety Program Release, Waiver and Indemnification form.

-The parent or guardian can accompany the student to class and sign the forms in the presence of the RiderCoach with proper identification (photo ID), or the student may bring the pre-signed forms to class so long as the parent’s signatures are notarized.
+The parent or guardian can accompany the student to class and sign the form in the presence of the RiderCoach with proper identification (photo ID), or the student may bring the pre-signed form to class so long as the parent’s signatures are notarized.

 Please note that BRC graduates under age 18 will need to hold a valid motorcycle permit for at least 6 months before they can apply for the road test waiver.
 Click here for information on the Graduated Licensing Law.

-Each BRC consists of a 3-hour eCourse that you complete on-line, on your own, prior to your class.
+Each BRC consists of a 5-hour (approx.) eCourse that you complete on-line, on your own, prior to your class.
 You do not have to do the eCourse all at once – you can complete the course over several visits.
 You will get an access code to the eCourse once you are enrolled.
-When you join us on your BRC course dates, you will participate in 5 hours of interactive classroom activities and at least 10 hours of riding.
+Do not attempt to access the eCourse directly on the MSF website; you will be charged a non-refundable fee.
+Wait to receive your eCourse details in your BRC Confirmation to get free access.

 If you are nervous about diving right in or not sure if motorcycling is for you, you may want to consider an Introductory Motorcycle Experience (IME) course as your entry point to training.